3855 Trueman Court | Hilliard, Ohio | 43026

 11-18 years Brief discomfort.
 Pain at the site of dizziness afterwards are common.
 Fever or rashes are uncommon.
 No special treatment.
 Offer Tylenol® or Motrin® for discomfort.
 A fever of 103 degrees or greater.
 A fever that lasts more than 3 days.

 A note about preventatively giving Tylenol® to young infants: Giving Tylenol at least ½ to 1 hour before immunizations can decrease the discomfort felt by infants when they receive their shots.
 The dose of Tylenol® infant suspension is 1.25mL of the 160mg/5mL oral suspension at the 2 month check-up.
-You can give this dose before you leave the house or when you first arrive at the office.
-The dose for older infants and children (and children that weigh 12 pounds or more) can be found on the FEVER handout.
+You can give this dose before you leave the house or when you first arrive at the office after we confirm the proper dose based on their weight.
+The dose for older infants and children (and children that weigh 12 pounds or more) can be found on the Medication Dosages page above.
 Giving a dose before the immunizations will not prevent all the side effects listed above.
 The reason is that the dose will have left your child’s system by 4 hours, and it is not unusual for the fever, drowsiness, or redness or swelling to occur more than 4 hours after the shots.
 To prevent or decrease the chances of these later side effects, a dose of Tylenol® can be given every 4 hours for the first 24 hours.
 Considering the fact that most infants do not have any side effects, it is very reasonable to simply wait and see if any of the side effects do occur and then give Tylenol®.
 It is NOT recommended to use Motrin for infants less than 6 months of age.
 One very small study in Italy found that infants given a medicine similar to acetaminophen or Tylenol® before the vaccines decreased how well the vaccine worked to protect them against the illness.
 Further studies are needed to see if acetaminophen or Tylenol® does the same thing.

 Children older than 6 months of age can be given ibuprofen (Motrin®, Advil®, generics) before an appointment in which they will receive vaccines and every 6 hours after as needed for fever, pain, or swelling at the site of the shot(s).